-If a student misbehaves on a bus and their actions are recorded, the recording will be submitted to the Principal and may be used as evidence of misbehavior.
+If a student misbehaves on a bus and the student's his/her actions are recorded, the recording will be submitted to the Principal and may be used as evidence of misbehavior.

 Penalties for Infractions: A student who misbehaves on the bus shall be disciplined in accordance with the Student Discipline Code and may lose the privilege of riding on the bus.